KFL2155/Google-Certification-Case-Study/README.md

 **Findings:**
 This case study was my first time using SQL to analyze and process data.
 When importing .csvc files from my PC onto BigQuery, I noticed an error that kept appearing:

-Failed to create table: Error while reading data, error message: Could not parse '4/12/2016 2:47:30 AM' as TIMESTAMP for field date (position 1) starting at location 21 with message 'Invalid time zone: AM'
+### Failed to create table: Error while reading data, error message: Could not parse '4/12/2016 2:47:30 AM' as TIMESTAMP for field date (position 1) starting at location 21 with message 'Invalid time zone: AM'

 I assumed this error was due to "AM/PM" as a string causing issues with the time/date format.
 I fixed this issue by removing the AM/PM from this column, using the "Find/Replace" tool in Excel.
+After transforming the dta in Excel, I imported it again into my SQL database and re-named it to avoid confusion with the original.
+BigQuery Database again for refernece [here](https://console.cloud.google.com/bigquery?pli=1&project=coral-burner-397615&supportedpurview=project&ws=!1m10!1m4!1m3!1scoral-burner-397615!2sbquxjob_7a74ac93_18a4c56c33b!3sUS!1m4!4m3!1scoral-burner-397615!2sWellness!3sCalories)

 I used BigQuery to analyze and manipulate the data with SQL, Tableau to create my visualizations, and Github to document my progress and add important notes for future use.
 I also used GoogleSheets to help filter data for smaller .csv files, as I found that easier than using SQL.